TRI-Actions/terraform-infra/README.md

 ## A custom GitHub Actions module for terraform-infra pipelines

-This is a custom module for use by terraform-NAME-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc.
+This is a custom module for use by terraform-NAME-infra repositories, such as terraform-ss-core-infra, terraform-simm-infra, etc. Using this pipeline, you will create a pull request with your repo.
+The pull request of your repo will execute terraform fmt checks and show a plan.
+Comment `GithubDeploy` in order to deploy the changes from the terraform plan.

 ## Prerequisites
     - Terraform statefile bucket must be set up for use